2bitninja/ipsweep/README.md

 # ipsweep

 The purpose of this script is to find what IP address are being used in a subnet.
-Basicly the script runs the ping command for each IP address and lists the devices that replyied to the ping request.

 ## How it works
 Basicly the script runs the ping command for each IP address and lists the devices that replyied to the ping request.
 The script also looks up the DNS name of all the IP addresses it finds.